Merge Healthcare Incorporated (MRGE): New Analyst Report from Zacks Equity Research - Zacks Equity Research Report

 Merge provides enterprise imaging solutions for radiology, cardiology, orthopedics and eye care, a range of products for clinical trials, financial and pre-surgical management software and applications.
 For more than 25 years, healthcare providers, vendors and researchers across the world have used Merge products to improve patient care.

-Subscription Based Model: Merge primarily generates revenue from the sale of software (including upgrades), hardware, professional services and maintenance and Electronic Data Interchange (EDI) services.
+Subscription Based Model: Merge primarily generates revenues from the sale of software (including upgrades), hardware, professional services and maintenance and Electronic Data Interchange (EDI) services.
 Traditionally, majority of the company's revenues were earlier generated through perpetual license agreements under which the software, hardware and professional services were also the source of non-recurring revenue and related backlog.
 However, of late, the company perceived a change in customers' buying habits with increased demand for subscription-based arrangements for huge multi-location groups, as well as single doctor practices.
 As a result, Merge, in the second quarter of 2012, announced a shift in its operations to subscription-based plans.

 Since inception in 1987, Merge has been a leader in transforming film-based radiology images into digital ones in order to facilitate distribution and diagnostic interpretation.
 The company provides a wide range of products and services to its customers.